Travel

 September: Beignet Festival

 Halloween in NOLA is a spooky spectacle, with local businesses pulling out all the stops.
 Christmas transforms the city into a winter wonderland (minus the snow), and New Year’s Eve is a blast all over again.
-These months might just be the best time to visit New Orleans if you’re after the perfect balance: exciting holidays and quieter off-days.
+These months might just be the best time to visit NO if you’re after the perfect balance: exciting holidays and quieter off-days.
 The energy is high, but it’s not the madness of spring.
-Enjoy the best time to visit New Orleans and experience the magic of fall and winter festivities!

-Mardi Gras and Jazz Fest: The Ultimate NOLA Party Calendar
+Mardi Gras and New Orleans Jazz Fest: The Ultimate NOLA Party Calendar

 When to Hit NOLA: Busy Season vs. Quiet Getaway